 Delicious wholegrain gluten free vegan waffles to start your morning off right!!
-Crispy on the outside, soft and tender in the interior, these vegan waffles are a delicious way to kick off your day.
+Crispy on the outside, soft and tender in the interior, these vegan waffles are a delicious and wholesome way to kick off your day.

 I sometimes get a little silly with my kids, and this phrase actually popped out of my mouth: “Wowwy Waffles.”
 By using a fun little catch phrase, the waffles went from being waffles into something WAY more fun and hard to resist for them.

 Kids aside, these waffles really are ‘wowwy’ in my book, in fact I think they are my favorite waffle recipe of all time….including ones with gluten!!

 They are crispy on the outside, moist and chewy on the inside….divine!!

 Can you make gluten free pancakes instead of gluten free waffles?

 You can always make them pancake style, and since you are mixing so many flours (oh the woes of gluten-free baking!)
 You will need to add a touch more milk to the batter, about 1/2 cup.
 Thin to your desired consistency.

 I always make at least a double batch to have the dry ingredients on hand ready to go for another batch.

 Simply mix all the dry ingredients together and store the mix in an airtight container!
 When it is time to mix up, use 2 cups of mix!

 I will also cook up ALL the batter and freeze the extra for toaster waffles (it really does work!).
 Just pop an individual frozen waffle in the toaster on a busy school morning and you have a healthier ‘instant’ breakfast!!